Skip to content

 • Define a scope of work (SoW)

 Once you’ve locked down the project parameters with your client, you’ll need to plan the actual scanning work.
-No matter your level of experience, this is a good opportunity to make a solid plan for how best to approach the scan in the field and produce the best results for your client.
+No matter your level of experience, this is a good opportunity to make a solid plan for how best to approach the scan-to-BIM process and produce the best results for your client.

 If you’re new to scan-to-BIM, be sure to think about this stage before you take on your first client.
 It will help you think about what kinds of scanners you’ll need for different kinds of projects.

-Check out our guide to scan planning to learn how to:
+Our guide to scan planning can help you learn how to:

 • Pick the right scanner